JstRelax/web-www-v2/content/warningemail/_index.en.md

 stepbystep:
   title: Step by step of what you should do
   description: >
-    If you've received an notification (email) from our CSIRT,  check whether the email address contains @divd.nl.
-This could be csirt@divd.nl or a nameofresearchers@divd.nl.
+    If you've received a notification (email) from our CSIRT,  check whether the email address contains @divd.nl.
+This could be csirt@divd.nl or a nameofresearcher@divd.nl.
 Some of our researchers prefer to send notifications from their personal account.
   link: https://csirt.divd.nl
   steps: